18F/18f.gsa.gov/_posts/2020-03-10-ask-18f-po-vs-cor.md

 - rebecca-refoy-sidibe
 - uchenna-moka-solana
 tags:
-- Acquisition Services
+- acquisition services
-- Best Practices
+- best practices
 excerpt: "Ask 18F is an advice column that answers questions sent in by federal employees.
 In this edition, we’ll talk about the difference between a Contracting Officer’s Representative and a Product Owner on